ChrisDick/StarPi/README.md

 # StarPi
 StarPi is a Raspberry Pi based telescope server with interface to Stellarium.
-It uses a tripple axis acellerometer and compass with GPS to calculate the position in the sky the telescope is pointing to.
+It uses a triple axis accelerometer and compass with GPS to calculate the position in the sky the telescope is pointing to.

 More details can be found at https://hackaday.io/project/10181-starpi